aiven/devportal/docs/products/kafka/kafka-connect/reference/s3-sink-additional-parameters.rst

 ..
 Warning::

-    Aiven provides, as managed service, two version of S3 sink connector: one developed by Aiven, another developed by Confluent.
+    Aiven provides two version of S3 sink connector: one developed by Aiven, another developed by Confluent.

     This article is about the **Aiven** version.
 Documentation for the Confluent version is available at the :doc:`dedicated page <s3-sink-additional-parameters-confluent>`.